voltdatalab/crossfire/README.md

 * `fogocruzado_signin` is used to give access to Fogo Cruzado's API.
 To access Fogo Cruzado's API, [users should be registered](https://api.fogocruzado.org.br/register) and insert their e-mail and password for authentication.
 Thus, the function registers these information on the current R session, so that it can be used to obtain the Bearer token to extract data using the API.

 * `get_fogocruzado` extracts slices or the whole dataset of shootings registered by Fogo Cruzado.
 The function returns a data frame, in which each line corresponds to a shooting registered and its information.
-It can also filter the data according to some parameters,  city/state - `city` and `state` -, initial and final date - `initial_date` and `final_date` -, the presence of security forces - `security_agent` -, and the information source - `source`.
+It can also filter the data according to some parameters,  city/state - `city` and `state` -, initial and final date - `initial_date` and `final_date` -, and the presence of security forces - `security_agent`.
+One should note that each request using the `crossfire` package needs to be under a 210 days (roughly 7 months) time interval, from any portion of the full dataset.

 ```
 # Extract data for all registered shootings